-Magus of a loathsome groove, Darren Mathiassen or D. (or Dirty or Dazza) is an obliging Kiwi/Scouser chap who is also a mighty fine drummer.
-With his engaging nature, up-for-it attitude and fairly outrageous skill set, D regularly performs and records a spectrum of sounds, from jazz to hiphop to stage show to futuristic soul to psychedelic rock, with a myriad of musicians throughout his home country of New Zealand as well as around the world.
+Magus of a loathsome groove, Darren Mathiassen or D. (also Dirty or Dazza) is well regarded for his outgoing yet easygoing nature, as well as for being one of Aotearoa New Zealand's finest drummers.
+With his engaging humour, up-for-it attitude and fairly outrageous skill set, D performs and records invincibly across jazz to hiphop to roots reggae to big band to musical to indie singer-songwriter to afrobeat to futuristic soul to pop to hard rock to funk to jungle, alongside outstanding musicians from throughout NZ, as well as around the world.

-Bluff-born D’s organic grooves are integral to the homegrown flavours of Aotearoa, through groups and artists such as Iva Lamkum, Rhombus, Age Pryor, Bella Kalolo, Charlotte Yates and Trinity Roots (in particular, with the iconic Little Things), but his long-standing bond with sterling soul sista, Hollie Smith, has produced both top selling albums and unforgettable performances.
-And then auspiciously, much to the excitement of hardcore festival party goers, as of NYE 2012/13, D picked up heavier sticks and became the pounding heart of soul'n'drum'n'bass behemoth, Shapeshifter…
+A Kiwi-Scouser raised in the southern township of Bluff, D’s organic grooves and versatility are integral to the homegrown flavours of Aotearoa, through groups and artists such as Deva Mahal, Iva Lamkum, Rhombus, Age Pryor, Bella Kalolo, Charlotte Yates and Trinity Roots (with the iconic Little Things), but his long-standing bond with soul singer-songwriter, Hollie Smith, has produced both top selling albums and memorable performances.
+Then, as of NYE 2012/13, D picked up heavier sticks (5Bs) to become the pounding heart of festival favourites, drum'n'bass soul behemoth, Shapeshifter…

-Darren is honoured to have opened shows for global superstars and legends such as Yasiin Bey (Mos Def), Coldplay, Dr John, Simply Red, and Taj Mahal among others.
+Darren has opened shows for global superstars and legends such as Yasiin Bey (Mos Def), Coldplay, Dr John, Simply Red, Snoop Dogg, and Taj Mahal among others.

-A few of the festivals and events D has appeared at include: Glastonbury (UK), Exit Festival (Serbia), Blue Note Festival (France), Winter Olympics (Canada), Blues & Roots Fest (AUS & NZ), Singapore Sun Festival, Jarasum Jazz Festival (South Korea), Rhythm & Vines (NZ), Big Day Out (AUS & NZ), WOMAD (NZ), Auckland City Limits (NZ), Tora Tora Tora (NZ), and Grand Points North Festival (VT,USA).
+A few of the music festivals and stand-out events D has appeared at include: Glastonbury (UK), Exit Festival (Serbia), Blue Note Festival (France), Winter Olympics (Vancouver, Canada), Cricket World Cup (NZ), Blues & Roots Fest (AUS & NZ), Singapore Sun Festival, Jarasum Jazz Festival (South Korea), Rhythm & Vines (NZ), Big Day Out (AUS & NZ), WOMAD (NZ), Auckland City Limits (NZ), Tora Tora Tora (NZ), Homegrown (NZ) and Grand Points North Festival (VT,USA).

-A roll call of D's musical community, in no particular order:
+Roll-call of Darren's musical collaborators, in no particular order:

-Tyna Keelan & The Nok, Hollie Smith, Jay Power, Three Rays, Deva Mahal, General Kala, Bella Kalolo, Iva Lamkum, Bliss n Eso, Kenny Kirkland, Drew Menzies, Trinity Roots, Aaradhna, Kirsten Te Rito, Nathan Haines, Rhombus, Rhian Sheehan, Module, Lotus, Charlotte Yates, Julia Deans, The Wellington Synthonia, Michael Barrymore, Aled Jones, Stirling Hern, Sacha Vee, Tyra Hammond, LA Mitchell, Neil Finn, Sweet Cream, Darren Watson, Tardis, Age Pryor, Lisa Tomlins, The Pleasures, Tyson Smith, Jazz Firefly, The Coasters, The Drifters, John Davidson, Lorna Luft, Naki Ataman, Matt Penman, Michael Taylor Quintet, The Yeabsley Brothers / Twinset, Residue, M-Jay Collective, Mara TK, Billy TK, Soul Paua, Jim Trimble (from Buddy Rich band), The Beatgirls, , Frankie Stevens, Brannigan Kaa, Nic Hurman, Don McGlashan, Vinyl Bison, Fredericks Brown, Hamish McKeich, David Long, Nick Gaffaney, The Upbeats, Shapeshifter...btw - if you're seeking quality live music for any type of event, background to headline, from stylish jazz combo to slinky groove collective to party dance band (The Cut-Outs being a fine example), please get in touch and we'll be happy to help coordinate appropriately excellent entertainment...
+Tyna Keelan & The Nok, Hollie Smith, Rob Ruha & The Witch Dr, Mundi, Three Rays, Deva Mahal, General Kala, Bella Kalolo, Stretchfoot, Iva Lamkum, Bliss n Eso, Kenny Kirkland, Drew Menzies, Trinity Roots, Aaradhna, Kirsten Te Rito, Nathan Haines, Rhombus, Rhian Sheehan, Module, Lotus, Charlotte Yates, Julia Deans, The Wellington Synthonia, Michael Barrymore, Aled Jones, Stirling Hern, Hern, Sacha Vee, Tyra Hammond, LA Mitchell, Jay Power, Neil Finn, Sweet Cream, Darren Watson, Tardis, Age Pryor, Lisa Tomlins, The Pleasures, Tyson Smith, Jazz Firefly, The Coasters, The Drifters, John Davidson, Lorna Luft, Naki Ataman, Matt Penman, Michael Taylor Quintet, The Yeabsley Brothers / Twinset, Residue, M-Jay Collective, Mara TK, Billy TK, Soul Paua, Jim Trimble (from Buddy Rich band), The Beatgirls, Frankie Stevens, Brannigan Kaa, Nic Hurman & the Stirling Point Working Men's Club, Don McGlashan, Vinyl Bison, Fredericks Brown, Hamish McKeich, David Long, Nick Gaffaney, The Upbeats, Ill Riot, RNZAF Jazz Orchestra, Shapeshifter...btw - if you're hosting an event, wedding, birthday party or corporate function and want the undeniable thrill of quality live music, either background to headline, from stylish jazz combo to slinky groove collective to undeniable party dance band (like The Cut-Outs), then let Darren assist in hooking you up with some of New Zealand's leading entertainers.

 boom clack studio

-Chart-topping 2016 New Zealand album Water or Gold by Hollie Smith was recorded and engineered in D's bro-fessional studio, rhythm tracks were laid down as a band (with D on drums, Marika Hodgson on bass and Daniel Hayles on keys), then there was some horns, plus a last minute (late at night) 'gospel' choir...
+New Zealand's chart-topping album Water or Gold by Hollie Smith was recorded and engineered by D in his bro-fessional studio in Wellington, New Zealand - rhythm tracks were laid down as a band (with D on drums, Marika Hodgson on bass and Daniel Hayles on keys), then horns and even a small gospel choir were added.

 "DJ Shadow's album 'Introducing' was a big influence on me, and something Josh said in that 2002 documentary 'Scratch' always stuck... there's a scene where he's in the basement of his local record store, digging through a bottomless cache of records, having both a karmic experience of possibility, and a humbling experience in that we'll all eventually end up in that same basement no matter how invincible we think we are... so for music makers, I reckon just gotta do good work while we're still here... otherwise maybe I should start investing my time into open sourcing some kind of clean free energy system, like hydrogen-on-demand or something, hmmmm, not sure if that's gonna happen! ... anyhow, thanks for supporting live music... there's so much incredible stuff going down at your local, buy a drink if you're digging it, it actually makes all the difference..."